-Photo by Travelhapp, Monkey on Playa Los Angeles near Tayrona Park
+Photo by Nicole (Travelhapp), Monkey on Playa Los Angeles near Tayrona Park

 The sea conditions at Playa Los Angeles, as well as many other beaches along the Northern coast, are often unsuitable for swimming, and warning signs are usually posted on the beach.
 However, these conditions make the Northern beaches ideal for surfing.
 And it’s always nice to just take walks, sunbathe and relax.

-Photo by Travelhapp, Playa los Angeles Colombia, near Santa Marta
+Photo by Nicole (Travelhapp), Playa los Angeles Colombia, near Santa Marta

-The Los Naranjos area is the closest surf spot near Tayrona National Park and Playa los Ángeles.
+You can find surf spots directly in Los Naranjos, close to Tayrona National Park and the Playa los Ángeles lodge.
 Casa Tayrona Los Naranjos (website) offers surf lessons for beginners.

 A 15-min taxi ride up north from Playa los Angeles takes you to a dense concentration of great surf schools located between the Mendihuaca river outlet (desembocadura rio Mendihuaca) and the Guachaca area around Costeño Beach.
 We recommend the nice folks at Mendihuaca Surf School (website).
 Another good option is Tayrona Surf School (website).